SagarAnand03/Password_Generator/ReadMe.md

 * SQLite by default if no env variable is set

+# Software & Package used version while createing Project's:

+Python:

+     Python 3.9.9

+PIP :

+     pip 21.2.4

+Django:

+     Django 4.0.1

-Install project dependencies:(ignore if you have following dependencies in you computer)
+Install project dependencies:(**Ignore if you have following dependencies in you computer**)

 Python: